touchpi/touchpi-doc/docs/index.md

     * `sudo -b /usr/lib/xorg/Xorg :0`
 * Run a X11 app:
     * `xcalc -geometry 340x340-70+70`
     * The parameter is optimised for a 480x480 screen display.
 Left numbers are width and height of the X11 app.
-Right numbers are position from the right border and from the top.)
+Right numbers are position from the right border and from the top.

 * When everything is installed properly you should see a calculator.
-Touching the numeric buttons should  display at the calculator display.
+Test your touch display.<br>
 The app can be stopped with ^C. Stop the X Window Server with `sudo kill <pid>` and the appropriate pid.